- Home

 Vitamin B1 can improve digestive health

-Vitamin B1 is involved in the production of hydrochloric acid in the stomach, which is essential for the proper breakdown and absorption of food.
+Vitamin B1 is involved in producing hydrochloric acid in the stomach, which is essential for the proper breakdown and absorption of food.

-Research has found that B1 helps to maintain muscle tone in the stomach and intestines, and prevent constipation.
+Research has found that B1 helps maintain muscle tone in the stomach and intestines and prevents constipation.
 It also nourishes the digestive organs, regulates appetite, and helps the body get maximum nutrition from food.

 How can I get enough vitamin B1?

 Vitamin B1 isn’t stored in the body, so it’s important to get a continuous supply through your diet.
-According to the NHS, men need 1mg and women 0.8mg of vitamin B1 a day.
+According to the NHS, men need 1mg and women 0.8mg of vitamin B1 per day.

 B1 is found in both plant and animal-based foods – but animal foods like meat, poultry, and shellfish tend to contain slightly more.
 Grains are good sources of vitamin B1, but it’s best to consume them in their whole, unprocessed form.